The Sniper (1952 film)

 The Sniper is a 1952 American film noir, directed by Edward Dmytryk, written by Harry Brown and based on a story by Edna and Edward Anhalt.
-The film features Adolphe Menjou, Arthur Franz, Gerald Mohr, Marie Windsor, and Richard Kiley.
+The film features Arthur Franz as the sniper, Adolphe Menjou, Gerald Mohr, Marie Windsor, and Richard Kiley.

 The film marks Dmytryk's return to directing after he had first been named to the Hollywood blacklist and had a jail term for contempt of Congress.
 He chose to testify in April 1951, and named fellow members of leftist organizations from his brief time with the Communist Party.
 Afterward he went into political exile in England for a time.
 Producer Stanley Kramer was the first to hire him again as a director.
 The film was shot on location in San Francisco, though the city is not named in the film.

 Plot

-Eddie Miller (Arthur Franz), a delivery man, struggles with his hatred of women.
+Eddie Miller, a delivery man, struggles with his hatred of women.
 This hatred is exacerbated if he feels drawn to a woman who turns out to be unattainable; he tends to see this as a personal affront.
 Also, he is especially bothered when he sees women with their significant others.
 Miller knows he is disturbed and, out of despair, burns himself by pressing his right hand to an electric stove.
 The doctor treating him in an emergency room suspects he might need psychological help, but gets too busy to follow through.

 Miller begins a killing spree as a sniper by shooting women from far distances with an M1A1 carbine.
 Trying to be caught, he writes an anonymous letter to the police begging them to stop him.
 As the killings continue, a psychologist has the keys (early criminal profiling techniques) to finding the killer.
 The film is unusual in that its ending is non-violent, despite its genre and expectations raised throughout.